sematext/spm-metrics-js/README.md

 Measurement functions like histogram(), meter(), timer() add calculated values as properties to the metrics like count, min, max, mean or percentiles.
 In SPM a metric called "time" might then apper as "time.min", "time.max", "time.mean" etc.

-For example: If you want to send only 'count' and 'currentRate' calculated my a "meter" measurement to SPM you can use valueFilter option to filter what you send to SPM:
+For example: If you want to send only 'count' and 'currentRate' calculated by a "meter" measurement to SPM you can use valueFilter option to filter what you send to SPM:

 ```js
     var options = {name: 'requests', aggregation: 'avg', filter1: os.hostname(), valueFilter: ['count', 'currentRate']}